 5 Reasons You Should Visit Sicily

-The beaches in Sicily are some of the best most beautiful in the world, and with wonderful weather, its warm enough to visit the beach for half the year.
+The beaches in Sicily are some of the best most beautiful in the world, and with wonderful weather year round, it’s warm enough to visit the beach for half the year.
 Glorious summers stretch all the way from May into October, and the mild winter very quickly becomes a warm spring.

 With over 280 stunning beaches on Sicily, it’s hard to pinpoint a favorite.
 They come in all forms, and many colors, from town beaches to secluded inlets and coves, and with sparkling azure waters, rugged coastal landscapes, and powdery white sands.